Flexible vector-based spatial configurations in land models

 Cite:

-Shervan Gharari, Martyn P. Clark, Naoki Mizukami, Wouter Knoben, Jefferson S. Wong, and Alain Pietroniro.
+Shervan Gharari, Martyn Clark, Naoki Mizukami, Wouter Knoben, Jefferson S. Wong, and Alain Pietroniro.
 2020.
 Flexible vector-based spatial configurations in land models.

 Copy Citation: